Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 In practice, good measurements for magnitude across a wide wavelength range, and in the UV in particular, are desirable for precision in setting up the parameter grid \citep{Cotton2017, Bailey2020}.
-The UV spectra that will be obtained by Polstar are therefore an asset for this purpose, as well as for improving estimates of $v \sin(i)$.
+The UV spectral photometry that will be obtained by Polstar are therefore an asset for this purpose, as well as for improving estimates of $v\sin{i}$.
 Thus, with only the addition of readily available \textit{Gaia} parallaxes, Polstar becomes the ideal platform to facilitate measurements of rotation in the Bn stars in particular.
-For the Be stars, the often large polarizations produced by the emission disk are a complicating factor, but some portion of them will be diskless at the time of observation, which will easily facilitate the measurement.
-For stars in emission, the two components may still be able to be separated, as the UV wavelength dependence of polarization predicted for rapid rotation from the photosphere is different to that produced by scattering from the disk \citep{Bjorkman1991}.
+For the Be stars, the often large polarization produced by the disk is a complicating factor.
+However, a portion of the Be stars will be diskless at the time of observation.
+For stars in emission (\textit{i.e.} having a disk), the two polarization components can be disentangled, since as the UV wavelength dependence of polarization predicted for rapid rotation from the photosphere is different to that produced by scattering from the disk \citep{Bjorkman1991}.